eisen/dataviscourse-pr-influences-of-reknown-artists/README.md

 # Deployment

 Visit the [Influences, Deaths, and Mediums of Renowned Artists](https://eisen.github.io/dataviscourse-pr-influences-of-reknown-artists) page to see this project in action.
 The screencast video can be watched on [YouTube](https://www.youtube.com/watch?v=P-stOChQhec).
 Our Process Book can be downloaded [here](https://eisen.github.io/dataviscourse-pr-influences-of-reknown-artists//Influences_of_Renowned_Artists_Process_Book.pdf).
+Our original data files before converting to JSON, are located on [Google Sheets](https://docs.google.com/spreadsheets/d/1VOjt7ltFV0H-gcgeA2VPJ0hgNXPrfT8TfuOc9Js_Mj8/edit#gid=1944082120)